refena/refena/README.md

 ## Riverpie vs Riverpod

-Besides the syntactic sugar `with Riverpie`, Riverpie is aimed to be more lightweight and more opinionated than Riverpod.
+Besides the syntactic sugar `with Riverpie`, Riverpie is aimed to be more lightweight, more pragmatic and more opinionated than Riverpod.

 ### ➤ Key differences

+**ref.watch**:
 Providers cannot `watch` other providers.
-Instead, you can access other providers with `ref.read` or `ref.notify`.
+Instead, you can only access other providers with `ref.read` or `ref.notifier`.

-The only provider that can do this is the `ViewProvider` that is intended to be used as a "view model".
+The only provider that can `watch` is the `ViewProvider`.
+This provider is intended to be used as a "view model".
 Don't worry that you unintentionally use `watch` inside providers because each `ref` is typed accordingly.

+**Common super class**:
+`WatchableRef` extends `Ref`.
+You can use `Ref` as parameter to implement util functions that need access to `ref`.

+**Use ref anywhere, anytime**:
-Notifiers are never disposed or rebuilt, don't worry that the `ref` becomes invalid.
+Don't worry that the `ref` within providers or notifiers becomes invalid.
+Even the `ref` within widgets can be accessed all the time by using `ensureRef`.

+**No provider modifiers**:
+There is no `.family` or `.autodispose`.
+This makes the provider landscape simple and straightforward.

 ### ➤ Similarities

+**Testable**:
 The state is still bound to the `RiverpieScope` widget.
 This means that you can override every provider in your tests.

-You still have type safety and can use `ref.watch` to rebuild your widget.
+**Type-safe**:
+Every provider is correctly typed.
+Enjoy type-safe auto completions when you read them.

+**Auto register**:
 You don't need to register any provider.
-Just use access them.
+They will be initialized lazily when you access them.

 ## Getting started